MerginMaps/mobile/publishing.md

 3. Upload the APK to Google Play.
 4. Download "Upload certificate" from Google Play Console -> App signing.
 5. Add downloaded certificate to the keystore created in step (1) using command  `keytool -importcert -file <upload_cert.der> -keystore <keystorefile>`
-It should prompt that "Certificate already exists in keystore under alias .
+It should prompt that "Certificate already exists in keystore under alias.
 Do you still want to add it? [no]:"
 6. Type 'y' and press enter.
 You will receive a confirmation message.
 7. For subsequent builds sign the app using the same process as in (2).